Question 169·Medium·Rhetorical Synthesis

 - Dimorphos is a moonlet orbiting the larger asteroid Didymos.

-Choose the sentence that fully matches the notes and the goal
+Select the choice that matches the notes and goal

-NASA’s 2022 DART mission intentionally crashed a spacecraft into Dimorphos, a moonlet of the larger asteroid Didymos, shortening Dimorphos’s orbital period and providing the first real-world test of a planetary-defense strategy.
+In 2022, NASA’s DART spacecraft intentionally hit Dimorphos, a moonlet of Didymos, shortening Dimorphos’s orbital period and demonstrating a planetary-defense technique.